Orcastack/orcacloud/README.md

 **OrcaCloud.
 Scalable.
 Enterprise-Grade.**

-OrcaCloud is a full-stack cloud platform built on open-source infrastructure components — designed to match the architecture of AWS, Google Cloud, and OVH, but operated as a private, auditable, and self-OrcaCloud system.
+OrcaCloud is a full-stack cloud platform built on open-source infrastructure components

 ---